taniokah/taniokah.github.io/index.en.md

 ## Overview

-**Hiroki Tanioka** is a Senior Lecturer at the Center for Administration of Information Technoolgoy and the Center for Design-Oriented AI Education and Research, Tokushima University.
+**Hiroki Tanioka** is a Senior Lecturer at the Center for Administration of Information Technolgoy and the Center for Design-Oriented AI Education and Research, Tokushima University.
 His research, education, and social implementation activities focus on **machine learning, sports data analysis, information security, data science education, and field informatics**.

 Building on his experience in industrial R&D, product planning, and project management, he is currently engaged in practical research on AI and data utilization as well as university-community collaboration.